gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) enables you to gain real-time insights in to your device, sensor, infrastructure, and application data.

 See the [Visualizing IoT Data](http://thinglabs.io/workshop/cs/nightlight/visualize-iot-with-powerbi/) lab.
 Replace the query in that lab with the following and be sure to change the time zone to your local time zone offset.
-Australia is currently +11 hours.
+Australia (AEDST) is currently +11 hours.

     SELECT
         DateAdd(minute,-5,System.TimeStamp) AS WinStartTime,